-The development of the Gold Coast Suicide Prevention Community Action Plan builds on knowledge and feedback gathered from previous consultation activities including identified local health needs, service issues and priorities.
-From April 2019-June 2020, consultation and engagement activities have included ongoing face to face co-design, consultation and email communication as well as attendance at meetings and workshops through existing groups and governance structures, local events and workshops, targeted consultation with key stakeholder, and applying learnings from National and State consultation, see Figure 3.
+The development of the CAP builds on knowledge and feedback gathered from previous consultation activities, which identified local health needs, service issues and priorities.
+From April 2019-June 2020, consultation and engagement activities have included ongoing face to face co-design, consultation, and email communication as well as attendance at meetings and workshops.
+This consultation took place through existing groups and governance structures, local events and workshops, targeted consultation with key stakeholders, and applying learnings from National and State consultation.